JeffIrwin/prime-of-the-day/README.md

 date of the day before I started posting and subtracted that from the current date.
 This isn't perfect and it adds dependency on a date library.
 What happens if I have an outage and miss a day?
-What happens if, since github actions run in UTC, daylight savings throws things off by an hour and that happens to be just enough to throw the calculation off by a day?
+What happens if, since github actions run in UTC, daylight saving throws things off by an hour and that happens to be just enough to throw the calculation off by a day?

 Another idea was to use the github build number for my state.
 This would have